 Financing Oil and Gas Projects Has Become Its Own Hurdle

 As impressive as those numbers are, the road to energy independence is not an easy one.
 This new oil and gas discovery comes with its own set of challenges, including oil and gas funding, labor, transportation, construction, politics, regulation, and environmental concerns.

 High costs and expenses continue to stall production because shale oil extraction is far more expensive and complex than traditional drilling.
 Consider the following:

 - Hydraulic fracking, the intricate process used to obtain shale oil buried deep underground, requires expensive equipment, permits and licenses and a surplus of workers, scientists and engineers to complete the excavation.

 - Trucks and freight cars line up by the dozens to pump the water and other liquids that are needed for the fracking process.
 Other trucks stand by to haul the oil and gas away.

 - In many locations pipelines can’t be built fast enough to move the oil itself causing backups and slowdowns.
 Lack of sufficient oil and gas funding, as well as local and national politics, stall pipeline construction.

 With so many players needing to come together for a successful drill to occur, much oversight, coordination, and oil and gas financing is needed.
-Securing sufficient financing for oil and gas projects of these magnitudes has become a recognized secondary problem in the industry causing a frustrating, hurry-up-and-wait pace.
+Securing sufficient financing for projects of these magnitudes has become a recognized secondary problem in the industry causing a frustrating, hurry-up-and-wait pace.

 Banks View Oil and Gas Loans as Risky Investment